marcelosf89/gitops-local/docs/improvements.md

 # Improvements

-In order to enhance the project in a more professional manner, we propose the following improvements:
+In order to enhance the project in a more professional manner, I propose the following improvements:

 1. **Separate Application and Helm Chart Deployment:**
     - This separation enables better versioning and facilitates project rollbacks through the versioned Helm charts.